 All intervention whether individual, group, school based or professionally provided is monitored to ensure:

 - it matches need and is working. - children are making progress

-The SENCo then reports this anonymised data and information termly to the governing body with further recommendations and actions.
+The SENCo then reports this anonymised data and information termly to the ARC (Academy Review Committee) Governors with further recommendations and actions.